joeaudette/cloudscribe.Entropy/solutions/cloudscribe.CustomRegistration.Kvp/README.md

 ![esdm logo](https://www.cloudscribe.com/media/images/esdm-banner.png)

-The code in this solution was developed under sponsored open source development from [exeGesIS Spatial Data Management](https://www.esdm.co.uk/)
+The code in this solution was developed under sponsored open source development with funding provided by [exeGesIS Spatial Data Management](https://www.esdm.co.uk/)

 If you are interested in sponsoring additional open source features for the cloudscribe ecosystem, please [contact me](https://www.cloudscribe.com/contact)